0%

 How to release the hidden benefits of writing therapy

-One thing to note is writing is not a substitute for professional therapy.
+One thing to note is writing therapy is not a substitute for professional treatment.
 When dealing with sudden death or violence, you may need to talk to a therapist.

 • Select a journal that transports easily and allows you to write in places outside your home.